dmdhrumilmistry/k8s/README.md

 # k8s

-Notes and Cheatsheet for K8s
+Notes and Cheatsheet for K8s compiled from various sources and are updated as per my needs.

 ## Index